pagkly/Zed/Investopedia3/Tracker Fund.md

 The term "tracker fund" has evolved from the tracking function that drives index fund management.
 Tracker funds seek to replicate the performance of a market index.
 Market innovation has significantly broadened the number of tracker funds available in the investable market.

-Investing in an index fund is a form of [passive investing](https://www.investopedia.com/terms/p/passiveinvesting.asp).
+Investing in an index fund is a form of [[passive investing]](https://www.investopedia.com/terms/p/passiveinvesting.asp).
 Initially, index funds were introduced to provide investors a low-cost investment vehicle that allows for exposure to the many securities included in a market index.
-The primary advantage of such a strategy is the lower [expense ratio](https://www.investopedia.com/terms/e/expenseratio.asp) on an index fund.
+The primary advantage of such a strategy is the lower [[expense ratio]](https://www.investopedia.com/terms/e/expenseratio.asp) on an index fund.

-Popular indexes for U.S. market exposure include the [S&P 500](https://www.investopedia.com/terms/s/sp500.asp), Dow Jones Industrial Average and the Nasdaq Composite.
+Popular indexes for U.S. market exposure include the [[S&P 500]](https://www.investopedia.com/terms/s/sp500.asp), Dow Jones Industrial Average and the Nasdaq Composite.
 Investors often choose traditional tracker funds because a majority of investment fund managers fail to beat broad market indexes on a consistent basis.

 The majority of tracker funds are either income or accumulation units.
 Income is paid out to fund holders as cash, in the former, and in the latter, the income is retained within the fund for reinvestment.